ZhenGtai123/tls-honeypot/README.md

 ---

-## B — Generate the nginx backend certificate
+## Generate the nginx backend certificate

 nginx needs a TLS certificate for **TLS B** (the proxy→nginx leg).
 This cert is never seen by attackers; it just encrypts the internal connection.
 Generate it once and commit the public cert (not the key).